dbt-labs/docs.getdbt.com/website/docs/terms/materialization.md

 ---
-id: materializations
+id: materialization
-title: Materializations
+title: Materialization
-displayText: materializations
+displayText: materialization
 hoverSnippet: The specific kind of database object that data is persisted as in a data warehouse.
 ---